Mixed Quantum-Classical Methods for Polaron Spectral Functions

 Overall, our work illustrates that semiclassical methods offer an attractive and inexpensive means to estimate spectral properties of electron-phonon coupled systems.
 These methods are competitive with, and sometimes more accurate than, other approximate methods which have been used previously to calculate spectral functions in polaronic systems, and are easy to adapt for calculations in complex \textit{ab initio} models of solids.

-{ }{\bf Supplementary Material}: See the supplementary materials for 1) estimator of electronic wavefunction coefficients in the Multi-State Mapping Approach to Surface Hopping method; 2) correlation functions in the mixed quantum-classical limit; 3) analytical expressions for the spectral functions of the Holstein model at $J=0$ and zero temperature; and 4) details of the Variational Monte Carlo with neural quantum states method used for computing the LiF spectral function.
+{ }{\bf Supplementary Material}: See the supplementary materials for 1) correlation functions in the mixed quantum-classical limit; 2) estimator of electronic wavefunction coefficients in the Multi-State Mapping Approach to Surface Hopping method; 3) expression for the correlation function in the pure-state decomposition method; 4) analytical expressions for the spectral functions of the Holstein model at $J=0$ and zero temperature; and 5) details of the Variational Monte Carlo with neural quantum states method used for computing the LiF spectral function.